 In calculating compliance with the financial covenants of the Facility Agreement, the Company may include certain cash funds contributed to the Company from the issuance of the Company's common stock and/or subordinated indebtedness.
 These funds are referred to as "Equity Cure Contributions" and may be used to achieve compliance with financial covenants through December 2019.
 If the Company violates any covenants and is unable to obtain a sufficient Equity Cure Contribution or obtain a waiver, or is unable to make payments to satisfy its debt obligations under the Facility Agreement when due and is unable to obtain a waiver, it would be in default under the Facility Agreement and payment of the indebtedness could be accelerated.
-The acceleration of the Company's indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain crossacceleration provisions.
+The acceleration of the Company's indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain cross-acceleration provisions.
 The Company anticipates that it will need an Equity Cure Contribution to maintain compliance with financial covenants under the Facility Agreement for the measurement period ended December 31, 2018.
-The source of funds for these Equity Cure Contributions has not yet been fully arranged.
-As of March 31, 2018, the Company was in compliance with respect to the covenants of the Facility Agreement.
+The source of funds for any needed Equity Cure Contribution has not yet been fully arranged.
+As of June 30, 2018, the Company was in compliance with respect to the covenants of the Facility Agreement.

 The Facility Agreement also requires the Company to maintain a debt service reserve account, which is pledged to secure all of the Company's obligations under the Facility Agreement.
-The use of these funds is restricted to making principal and interest payments under the Facility Agreement.
+The use of the debt service reserve account funds is restricted to making principal and interest payments under the Facility Agreement.
 The balance in the debt service reserve account must equal the total amount of principal and interest payable by the Company on the next payment date.
-As of March 31, 2018, the balance in the debt service reserve account was \$51.1 million, which is classified as restricted cash on the Company's condensed consolidated balance sheet.
-The remaining amount included in restricted cash as of March 31, 2018 represents a portion of the proceeds from the Company's public offering of common stock in October 2017.
+As of June 30, 2018, the balance in the debt service reserve account was \$52.7 million, which is classified as restricted cash on the Company's condensed consolidated balance sheet.